JSRamco/ez-headless-xfce-xrdp/README.md

 EZ install a Headless XFCE Desktop Environment intended for use with XRDP alongside Sakura Terminal and Firefox with a 1 line command.

-Simply run the below command in a Linux terminal, and select "Yes" on the PAM Prompt from XRDP
+Simply run the below command in a Linux terminal, and select "Yes" on the PAM Prompt from XRDP if Prompted (Should auto complete)

 curl -s https://raw.githubusercontent.com/JSRamco/ez-headless-xfce-xrdp/main/ez-headless-xfce-xrdp.sh | tr -d '\r' | bash